 This is how we keep healthcare professionals going during the corona pandemic

 The COVID-19 pandemic is putting healthcare professionals in all sectors under great pressure.
 More than ever, it is important for healthcare professionals on and outside the front line to be and remain mentally and physically healthy and employable.
-Based on systematic literature review on comparable virus outbreaks, HU University of Applied Sciences professor Nienke Bleijenberg and fellow researchers from the Research group Chronic Diseases, UMC Utrecht and THINC. came up with a package of practical and easy-to-implement recommendations that hospitals can use to keep their healthcare professionals on their feet.
+Based on systematic literature review on comparable virus outbreaks, HU University of Applied Sciences professor Nienke Bleijenberg and fellow researchers from the Research group Proactive care for elderly people living at home, UMC Utrecht and THINC. came up with a package of practical and easy-to-implement recommendations that hospitals can use to keep their healthcare professionals on their feet.

 “We have looked at the lessons we can learn from previous virus outbreaks such as SARS, MERS and Ebola”, Nienke explains.
 “Our recommendations address the resilience of healthcare personnel, the clear division of tasks and responsibilities, and the work pattern and working conditions during a virus outbreak.
 We mainly advocate customisation.
 For example, don’t just set up a buddy system for nursing staff and treating doctors, but also set strict preconditions for psychosocial support and take their private situation into account.”